-While some might focus on achieving maximum dollars for minimum effort, I believe delivering the right result is the main objective, and strive to understand your requirements and problems properly and supply a solution that works for you.
+For every client, I tailor my work to their situation and specifications and deliver a result of which they can be proud.
+While some might focus on achieving maximum dollars for minimum effort, I believe delivering the right result is the main objective, and strive to understand your requirements and problems properly.

 I use plain language that you can understand — no technical jargon — and I'm always available when you need me and won't keep you waiting for responses to your enquiries, guaranteeing same-day response times.

-I'm based in The Gap, Brisbane, but have also worked with clients throughout Australia, the U.K., the U.S., Singapore, Norway, Lithuania and Portgual creating websites for sporting associations, real estate agents, health professionals, lawyers, community groups, church organisations and many more.
+I'm based in Brisbane but have worked with clients throughout Australia, New Zealand, the U.K., the U.S., South Africa, Singapore, Norway, Lithuania, and Portugal.

 The perfect partner